ofux/Digger-Documentation/README.md

 ## Integration with MicroSplat

-MicroSplat is fuly supported by Digger.
+MicroSplat is fully supported by Digger.
 It is actually recommended to use MicroSplat with Digger to get best results.
-MicroSplat is one of the best terrain shader available for Unity.
+MicroSplat is one of the best terrain shaders available for Unity.

 You will need:
 - [MicroSplat](https://assetstore.unity.com/packages/tools/terrain/microsplat-96478)